arangodb/spring-data/README.md

 * [Brief history](#history)

 ## <a name="inefficiencies_optimized"></a>Inefficiencies & other issues in Spring Data ArangoDB OPTIMIZED/RESOLVED by this implementation
-1. Data pollution & disk space waste: amount of data persisted/processed, etc. when using this implementation is [up to 4 times smaller](#calc).
+1. Data pollution & disk space waste: amount of data persisted/processed, etc. when using this implementation is [up to 4 times smaller](#single).
 2. This data pollution & disk space waste in turn entail more memory utilization at run-time.
 3. This also entails unnecessary band-width utilization.
 4. All of the above also entail usage of more CPU cycles at run-time (considering storage of the unnecessary data, its retrieval, & processing).
 5. Issues 1-through-4, can lead to considerable & even noticeable increase in latency (responsiveness).
 6. Issues 1-through-4, (especially when using a Platform as a service) eventually (for a PaaS, quite quickly) translate to additional expenses (yes, there is also a cash aspect involved).
-7. Extremely absurd clutter when looking at the data (even for [classes that have nothing to do with inheritance](#noinheritance): namely, that don't extend another entity/document, & are not extended) (which is actually also a big factor, once one takes a look at it): as can also be seen [below](#list).
+7. Extremely absurd clutter when looking at the data (even for [classes that have nothing to do with inheritance](#noinheritance): namely, that don't extend another entity/document, & are not extended) (which is actually also a big factor, once one takes a look at it): as can be seen [below](#list).
 8. Issue 7 will most likely have a negative effect on developer & DB admin productivity: by inhibiting concentration on useful data due to presence of a lot of useless data.
 9. Unnecessary tight-coupling of DB records to Java classes: a re-factoring of any @Document Java class to a different package (or changing the name of any Document class which already! has a customized! collection name) as of now would require running a query to update all relevant DB records (this is a major code smell & reveals that now there is a conflict (& bizarre duplication) between the inheritance-support implementation focusing on non-Documents & the semantics of @Document value attribute (the former prevents the latter from freely decoupling DB records from the name of Java class): the upstream project now forces updating all relevant DB records if the name of the class is changed).